 - a.
-Select production $\alpha \to \beta$ - b.
-Select occurrence of $\alpha$ (if there is one) - c.
-Replace occurrence of $\alpha$ by $\beta$ until b. fails (caused by . . . ) - 3.
-Equal
+Select production $\alpha \rightarrow \beta$ - b.
+Select occurrence of α (if there is one) - c.
+Replace occurrence of α by β

+3. Equal

 (The second part of) the construction from Theorem 8.13 to obtain a TM simulating a derivation in the unrestricted grammar with productions